 Although we love Cook County all year round, there’s something inherently special about summer up north.
 Its sunny and warm (but not too warm, thanks Lake Superior!).
 It’s peaceful, but there are lots of things to do.
 We have hundreds of thousands of visitors in Cook County every summer, but somehow, there’s room for everyone to breathe.
 Everyone can do their own thing and find fun summer activities to experience and enjoy.

-For many, catching a glimpse of this stunning natural phenomenon is a once in a lifetime opportunity.
+For many, seeing the northern lights is a once in a lifetime opportunity.
 It’s a chance to experience the mystical, feel connected with something almost otherworldly and experience natural beauty at its utmost perfection.
 There is simply no comparison to seeing the northern lights with your own eyes.

 How to harvest the perfect Christmas tree in the Superior National Forest